Whitewater and Rice Lakes Management District NOTICE

-Algae were down in 2017 and 2018 compared to a majority of southeast Wisconsin lakes.
+Algae have been down compared to a majority of southeast Wisconsin lakes.
 That’s because we work hard to keep nutrients out.
 One way is to use phosphorous free fertilizers (zero in the middle number).
 Another way is to keep organic material out.
 A third way is to not release any caught carp.
 Throw them in the trash or on shore for foragers.

 Do NOT dump grass or leaves into the lake.
 Tell your landscapers to haul the material away.
 Let your neighbors who may not have access to the Internet know.
 Spread the word.